Help, I've found an animal!

-The information presented below will inform you on what to do in the event you find an animal that either appears to be and or is in fact injured or orphaned.
-Please utilize advice and tips at your own discretion as laws regarding may differ between the above outlined and your county of business or residence.
-Also kindly note Tenafly Nature Center cannot accept injured or orphaned wildlife.
+The information presented below will inform you on what to do if you find an animal that either appears to be and or is in fact injured or orphaned.
+Please utilize advice and tips at your own discretion as laws regarding wildlife may differ in your county of business or residence.
+Tenafly Nature Center cannot accept injured or orphaned wildlife.

 Always take extreme caution when approaching wild animals.